christovito/Plants-vs-Zombies/Tubes 2/doc/Readme.txt

 HOW TO PLAY

-STEP 1 : Pick Start Game on MenuBoard
+STEP 1 : PRE-GAME
-Welcome to Plants vs Zombies!
-1. Start Game
-2. Scoreboard
-3. Quit
+Compile the command above, you will be directed to a GUI screen of Plants vs Zombies Backyard!

 STEP 2 : START GAME
 1. When the game begins, the zombie will come after you.
-2. and you can pick some plant on your backyard to defend.
+2. You can pick some plant on your backyard to defend.
-3. The sunflower points is used for planting a plant that cost certain amount of sunflower points.4
+3. The sunflower points is used for planting a plant that cost certain amount of sunflower points.

 Tips :
 Each plant has its own function, so choose to plant wisely!